KwatME/Medicine.md/Medication/Antibiotic/Anti Bacterium/Nucleic Acid Inhibitor/Fluoroquinolones.md

 # "

-Fluoroquinolone.
+Originally developed as quinolone and later added fluorine to become fluoroquinolone.

-Inhibits type 2 topoisomerases and topoisomerase 4 (both targets of Gram+) and DNA gyrase (target of Gram-).
+Inhibits topoisomerase 4 (common target in Gram+) and DNA gyrase (common target in Gram-).
 Bactericidal.

 Common use: